themanyone/voice_typing/README.md

 ## Notes

 Whisper has to load up each time speech is detected, which means a noticeable wait before text appears.

 For faster, continuous dictation, try the [whisper_dictation](https://github.com/themanyone/whisper_dictation.git) project, which uses whisper-jax and threads to dramatically speed up dictation, while also enabling other features, such as AI Chat and enhanced voice controls.
-The disadvantage of that approach is it hogs GPU resources until the app clses.
+The disadvantage of that approach is it hogs GPU resources until the app closes.
 And there are gigabytes of dependencies to install.

 ## Requirements
 - [Whisper AI](https://github.com/openai/whisper)